sarayu-suresh/chatbot/README.md

-# 🧠 PDF Chatbot using FastAPI + Hugging Face + Sentence Transformers
+# 🧠 PDF Chatbot using FastAPI + OpenAI + Sentence Transformers

 This project is a **chatbot API** that answers questions based on the contents of a PDF file using a **Retrieval-Augmented Generation (RAG)** approach.